CHAPTER 165. ROAD TO ECONOMIC SELF-SUFFICIENCY THROUGH EMPLOYMENT AND TRAINING (RESET) PROGRAM

 EDP—Employment Development Plan

-(i) An individualized agreement with the Department that is completed by the Food Stamp recipient and is based on the individual’s skills and abilities.
+(i) An individualized agreement with the Department that is completed by the SNAP only participant and is based on the individual’s skills and abilities.

 (ii) An EDP sets forth an employment goal with responsibilities and obligations to be undertaken by the individual to achieve that goal and the time frames within which each obligation is to be completed.